 Job Competition

 A combination of expanding technologies and a lack of tech talent could hint at a brutal job market for many workers.
-As AI and robots encroach into areas where humans perform manual labor, workers will need to broaden their skill sets and keep themselves marketable in a job ecosystem shaped by more high-tech roles.
+As AI and robots encroach on all corners of the labor market, workers will need to broaden their skill sets and keep themselves marketable.

 The Future of Robotics